Walking the Streets of Moscow: Plot summary

 Volodya is an aspiring writer from Siberia.
 His first short story has just been published in the magazine Yunost ("Youth"); and a famous author, Voronin, has invited him to Moscow to discuss his work.
 In the Moscow Metro Volodya unexpectedly makes a friend, Kolya (Nikita Mikhalkov), who is returning home after a hard night shift.
-Volodya wants to stay at his old friends' home, but he doesn't know where the necessary street is so Kolya decided to help him to find it.
+Volodya wants to stay at his old friends' home, but he doesn't know the exact street so Kolya decides to help him find it.

 Unfortunately, a dog bites Volodya near Clean Ponds.
-Then Kolya decided to help his new friend again – they both came to Kolya's home where Kolya sews Volodya's trousers and introduces him to Kolya's large family.
-Volodya recognised that his old Moscow friends aren't in Moscow (they left for south) and Volodya stays at Kolya's.
+Then Kolya decides to help his new friend again – they go to Kolya's home where Kolya's sister sews Volodya's trousers and introduces him to Kolya's large family.
+Volodya realizes that his old Moscow friends aren't in Moscow anymore (they left for south) and Volodya stays at Kolya's.
 Then Volodya goes for a walk.

 At last alone, Kolya decided to sleep, but then came his old friend Sasha (Yevgeny Steblov).
 Sasha is in trouble – he was planning on marrying his fiancée Sveta today, but he has been called up for military service.
 He begs Kolya to help him.
 Kolya helps.
 Then two young men go to the GUM department store to buy a suit for a bridegroom and they meet Volodya there (Volody has recently bought a new suit for himself).
-Then friends decided to buy a present for a bride and they go to the music shop, because the saleswoman, Alyona (Galina Polskikh) is a love interest for Kolya...
+The friends decide to buy a present for the bride and they go to the music shop, because Kolya is attracted to the saleswoman, Alyona (Galina Polskikh).

+Volodya finds himself attracted to Alyona.
+He makes another attempt to see Voronin and Kolya invites himself along.
+Sasha and his fiancée Sveta have a spat over the phone.
+At Voronin’s home, Volodya mistakes a floor polisher for the writer and the floor polisher quickly reads Volodya’s 3-page story and criticizes it for not being true to life.
+The real Voronin arrives and asks Volodya to help with a literary collection by young Siberian writers.
+Sasha decides not to get married, cuts off his hair, and rejects the referral, but then shows up at the wedding anyway.
+Volodya looks for Alyona and, joined by Kolya, runs into her father, who reveals she went to a concert but gets upset about random men trying to woo his daughter.
+Unhappy with the meeting with Alyona’s father, Volodya lashes out at Kolya and they part.